 Króna is the currency of Iceland, and it has a pretty good exchange rate with the U.S. dollar, roughly 100 króna to 1 dollar.
-To calculate prices, you just shift the decimal two places to the left; for example, if something is 1,000 króna, it’s about $10.
+(Note: This was the rate at the time of our first visit; check current exchange rates here.)
+To calculate prices, you just shifted the decimal two places to the left; for example, if something was 1,000 króna, it was about $10 USD.

 As I mentioned in the previous post, our lunch for three people at the Chuck Norris Grill in Reykjavík was 9,300 króna, or $93 USD.
 It was surprisingly good food (who knew what to expect with a name like that?), but that’s still quite expensive for a pulled pork sandwich, a dozen wings, fries, a salad, a soft drink, and two beers without gratuity included.
 Thankfully, the portions were large, and we were able to take half a sandwich, four wings, and two-thirds of the salad back to the hotel for dinner.
 We did the same thing with leftovers from yesterday’s $85 pizza lunch in Vík.